What Is an Endodontist vs Oral Surgeon?

 Why would my dentist send me to an endodontist?

-The main difference between an oral surgeon and an endodontist are endodontists focus on saving painful or diseased teeth, which oral surgeons work hand in hand with dentists to provide patients with comprehensive care for complex issues of the mouth and face.
+The main difference between an oral surgeon and an endodontist is endodontists focus on saving painful or diseased teeth, and oral surgeons work hand in hand with dentists to provide patients with comprehensive care for complex issues of the mouth and face.

 People mainly visit or are referred to an endodontist for one of these reasons: